jame25/foo_traycontrols/README.md

 - **Windows**: 7 or later (Windows 10+ recommended)
 - **Build Tools**: Visual Studio 2022+ with v143 toolset and Windows 10/11 SDK
 - **Dependencies**: GDI+ (included with Windows), shlwapi.lib

-## Limitations

-- **"Minimize on Close" Not Supported**: Due to foobar2000 SDK limitations, intercepting the close button to minimize instead of exit is not reliably possible
-- **Timer-based Detection**: Uses polling for window state changes due to foobar2000's custom message handling
-- **Windows Only**: Component is designed specifically for Windows system tray

 ## Development Notes